Rasika Joshi

-Rasika Joshi (12 September 1972 – 7 July 2011) was a Marathi and Hindi film actress.
-A Marathi theatre and Indian television actress, she was known for Maharashtrian roleplays in Bollywood films.
+Rasika Joshi (12 September 1972 – 7 July 2011) was an Indian actress.
+A Marathi theatre, Indian television and film actress, she was known for Maharashtrian roleplays in Hindi films.

-Personal life

-Rasika was born in a Marathi Hindu Brahmin family and was married to Girish Joshi, director and actor.

 Career

 She began her career with a Marathi play by Lata Narvekar called Uncha Mazha Zoka, starring Avinash Masurekar and Smita Talvalkar.
 Her last movie was Ram Gopal Verma's movie Not a Love Story.
 She worked as writer, director and actor in the play White Lily And Night Rider.

 Filmography

 Hindi

 She was first noticed and applauded in Ek Hasina Thi.
 She became quite a favourite of RGV and Priyadarshan.
 Some of her Hindi movies include: